Skip to navigation Skip to content

 Social workers should:

-• Record a progress Note/DOC on the carer and care receiver’s record stating: ‘A carer review is currently underway, please refer to SWIS case notes or contact SWO –XXXXXX’
+• Create a Social Work Assessment progress file note on the carer and care receiver’s record stating: ‘A carer review is currently underway, please refer to SWIS case notes or contact SWO –XXXXXX’

 • Record in SWIS case notes, on the respective customer’s record, attempts to contact the carer and care receivers.
 Use SWIS - referral issues - caring issues - non-delegated assessments – CA/CP.
 Do not select Carer Specialised Assessment, as this will generate an incorrect report